Welcome from the Program Directors

 - A sound fund of knowledge in the neurosciences upon which future educational activities can be added

 The Adult Neurology Residency Program at the University of Rochester is a four-year categorical program in neurology that includes a preliminary (PGY-1) year of internal medicine training.
 This preliminary year is supervised by both the neurology and internal medicine program directors.
 The core curriculum of the first year is identical to that of the First Year Categorical Medicine residents.
-The program has recently increased in size to six residency positions per year.

 We hope the outstanding educational opportunities available through the Department of Neurology at the University of Rochester interest you.
 We invite you to submit an application.